-We recently caught up with Joshua to learn more about the hammered dulcimer instrument, his favorite memories, and his latest projects.
+Joshua has released six studio albums and was the featured instrumentalist on the Japanese animated film “Mary and the Witch’s Flower”.
+We recently caught up with him to learn more about the hammered dulcimer instrument, his favorite memories, and his latest projects.

 Tell us a little bit about the hammered dulcimer and what type of sound it produces.